fabfarm/autovalve/README.md

 Arduino UNO R3 with RTC module controls relay.
 Timer is set to every hour and the relay stays on for 40 s.

 # ESP-01 WiFi manual relay controller via local network and with MIT Android app
-ESP-01 controls one relay via web page IP (can be dynamic or static configurable from Arduino code) MIT Android app works with static IP
+ESP-01 controls relay via web page using IP (can be configured as dynamic or static) and also with MIT Android app (works only with static IP).